Charley and Vlas Parlapanides: Early life and education

-Career
+Feature Work

 Charley and Vlas Parlapanides began their professional careers as screenwriters before transitioning into producing and directing.
 In 2000 they developed their first independent feature film, Everything for a Reason, which premiered at the AFI International Film Festival.
 Vlas Parlapanides served as writer and director, while Charley Parlapanides produced the project.
 The brothers also appeared in minor acting roles.